-Once the donor strips are removed and the donor site is stitched together, a team of three highly trained technicians begin whittling the strips into individual follicular unit grafts.
+Once the donor strips are removed and the donor site is stitched together, a team of technicians begin whittling the strips into individual follicular unit grafts.

 My donor strips measured 36.675 square centimeters or slightly longer than a 12-inch ruler.
 The length of the donor strip multiplied by 200 hairs per square centimeter determines how much hair a patient can get in one procedure.
 Because my two strips included my old scar, I did not get as much hair had I left the old scar in but I still got around 6,500 total hairs.